Karlo-Hosting/JavaScriptDemoBot/README.md

 });

 client.login(token);
+// Login to Discord with your client's token
 ```
 » For the Commands you'll need to install `@discordjs/rest`, you can do than with `npm install @discordjs/rest`